j2store/userguide/usps_shipping_plugin.md

 ##### 14. Tax Class
 If shipping is taxable and you want to add tax rate, select a tax profile in this option.

+##### 15. Geozone
+If you want to limit this shipping method to particular areas, then you can select the corresponding geozone in this option.
+If this shipping is applicable to all areas, then set it to **All**.

+##### 16. Show Debug Messages
+If you set this to **Yes**, then an error log file will be maintained in the cache folder.
+It suitable for test account.

+##### 17. Handling Cost
+If you need to charge a handling cost for the shipping, you can provide it here.